Alluxio/alluxio/docs/en/Metrics-System.md

 * BlocksEvicted: Total number of blocks evicted.
 * BlocksPromoted: Total number of blocks promoted.
 * BytesReadUfs-UFS:${UFS}: Total number of bytes read from the specified UFS on this worker
+* BytesWrittenUfs-UFS:${UFS}: Total number of bytes written to the specified UFS on this worker

 ### Client